carlnordenfelt/lulo-plugin-string-generator/README.md

 ## Usage
 ### Properties
 * Name: The name of the Parameter.
 Required
+* SecretLength: The length of the secrets (Bytes).
+Default is 128 which is the equivalsnt of a 256 character string.
 * For additional configuration options, please see [the aws sdk](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SSM.html#putParameter-property)